 - 1 1/2 cups all purpose flour gluten free, if needed

-- 1 cup sugar white, brown, coconut, or sugar free subs * See notes
+- 1 cup sugar brown or coconut sugar work.

 - 1 teaspoon baking soda